hyoo-ru/mam_mol/readme.md

     taskRow(1) : $mol_app_todomvc_taskRow
     taskRows() : Array[2]
 ```
 The name of the field corresponds to calling the property, the content of the field would be available through.
-And thanks to naming classes and functions through underscoring you'd always get to know witch class instance in front of you and could briefly find it at code by default searching by the substring.
+And thanks to naming classes and functions through underscoring you'd always get to know which class instance in front of you and could briefly find it at code by default searching by the substring.

 # Modules